 RR: I love it.
 They’re really respectful and friendly.
 We get up and close and personal with them.
 We take pictures with everyone.
 We stand and take pictures with the fans for about two hours prior to every fight.
 We try and tweet them back as much as possible, and even on Instagram.
 It feels really nice because we start to recognize some of the fans that come to all the fights.
 I feel like I’m part of the boxing family now.
 To me, the best part of being a Knockout is meeting all the fans and being a part of the whole scene.

-DH: You wrote on your Facebook page that the Miguel Cotto-Delvin Rodriguez fight in Orlando had the best atmosphere of all the fights you’ve attended.
+DH: You wrote on your Facebook page that the Miguel Cotto-Delvin Rodriguez fight had the best atmosphere of all the fights you’ve attended.
 I had a chance to go to the fight and cover it for 8 Count News.
 The Puerto Rican fans were so loud I couldn’t even hear the ring announcer.

 RR: They were so loud.
 I loved that all the women were so loud as well.
 Cotto and Delvin are both attractive guys so they had a lot of female supporters who were shouting ‘Baby!’ and ‘Go Baby!’
 That was really funny.